roshanis/10kings/chapter1_marthanda_varma_revised.md

 Fishermen had dragged me from the surf and, seeing the scars on my arms and the calluses of a cavalryman on my hands, sent word up the chain of command.
 Travancore was already sharpening its teeth for war.
 A Maratha cavalry officer who had fought Mughals and Portuguese both was too useful to ignore.

-They brought me to the palace at Padmanabhapuram, not as an honored guest but as a weapon to be inspected.
+They brought me to a coastal hall near the king's war council above the Colachel shore, not as an honoured guest but as a weapon to be inspected.

-Anizham Thirunal Marthanda Varma sat his throne like a man who had cut his own path to it through blood.
-Even half-conscious from fever, I recognized the type.
+Anizham Thirunal Marthanda Varma did not wait in some distant palace.
+He sat on a low dais amid campaign chests and rolled maps, a man who had cut his own path to power through blood.
+Even half-conscious from fever, I recognised the type.
 I had seen ambitious generals, ruthless sardars, petty kings clinging to power.
 But this was something rarer: a ruler who had forged war and governance into a single instrument.

 "You are Maratha," he said, studying me as a smith studies a new blade.
 "You fought Portuguese on the Konkan coast.
 You have led cavalry against men with guns."